These organic gardening books are those that have had the most profound effect on me, and I have read a lot of gardening books.

 Organic Pest Control Books

 Healthy Crops.
-This is one of the organic gardening books that really changed my thinking.
+This is one of the best gardening books that really changed my thinking.
 The book was a difficult read for me the first time, but for some reason it clicked the second time.
 The main thing I learned is that pests only attack plants that are nutritionally imbalanced, generally because of an excess of soluble nitrogen (which can be caused by different problems).
-You won't learn a lot of practical organic gardening advice, but it will absolutely change your viewpoint on "pests".
+You won’t learn a lot of practical organic gardening advice, but it will absolutely change your viewpoint on “pests.”

 Tuning in to Nature.
 Learn how plants and insects communicate through emissions in the infrared frequency range and why poisonous pesticides do not solve the real problems facing agriculture.
 Callahan uncovers why certain insects are attracted only to certain plants, and how plants under stress literally signal insects to come devour them.
 A bit technical, but fascinating.
 Another paradigm changer.